gainskills/Kex-Zh-Blog/content/post/2019-01-23-try-aiohttp.md

 ---
 [aiohttp](https://github.com/aio-libs/aiohttp) is an Asynchronous HTTP client/server framework for asyncio and Python

-I tried it because the features:
+I tried it because of the features:

 - [Tuning the DNS cache](https://aiohttp.readthedocs.io/en/stable/client_advanced.html#tuning-the-dns-cache)
 - [Resolving using custom nameservers](https://aiohttp.readthedocs.io/en/stable/client_advanced.html#resolving-using-custom-nameservers)

 With this, verifying the CDN's POPs with different ISPs' DNS on single a point should be possible.

-Since the code on the officical document is simple:
+Since the code on the official document is simple:

 >~~~python
 from aiohttp.resolver import AsyncResolver